 Show your support for Grain Bin Safety Week

 A news release and other promotional tools are available to help show your support of this important cause.
 Please join us in our effort to help raise awareness and save lives.

 We need your help

-In pursuit of our goal to equip firefighters and other emergency personnel with the proper tools and training to help save lives when workers become entrapped in grain bins, we're seeking donations in the form of grain rescue tubes, rescue training or a financial contribution.
+In pursuit of our goal to equip firefighters and other emergency personnel with the proper tools and training to help save lives when workers become entrapped in grain bins, we're partnering with the National Education Center for Agricultural Safety (NECAS), which is seeking donations in the form of grain rescue tubes, rescue training or a financial contribution.

 All cash contributions help purchase grain rescue tubes and/or training.
 All donations are managed through the National Education Center for Agricultural Safety (NECAS), a 501(c)(3) non-profit.